ChrisJabbour/CS230/README.md

 # CS230
 Briefly summarize The Gaming Room client and their software requirements.
 Who was the client?
 What type of software did they want you to design?
+  -The client is The Gaming Room.
+The software was a game called Draw It or Lose It.
 What did you do particularly well in developing this documentation?
   -Probably nothing.
 Documentation like this is an serious weak point for me.
 What about the process of working through a design document did you find helpful when developing the code?